mappls-api/mappls-web-plugins/placePicker-plugin/readme.md

 The SDK offers the following basic functionalities:
 1. Ability to pick or search places directly with or without Mappls Maps visual interface.
-2. A Mappls.placePicker() method to initiate the plugin and pick places from Mappls Maps.
+2. A mappls.placePicker() method to initiate the plugin and pick places from Mappls Maps.
 3. Ability to get information from Mappls Place Picker plugin through a callback.
 4. Include the Place Picker Plugin with or without an interactive Map component.